Questions? Call (310) 455-8511

 You can search USDA property eligibility for your home search.
 If you have any questions, we can help!

-- Homes must be located in rural areas.
-Rural areas include open country and places with a population of 10,000 or less and—under certain conditions—towns and cities with between 10,000 and 25,000 residents.
+• Homes must be located in rural areas.
+Rural areas include open country and places with populations below USDA-established limits, with some flexibility for certain towns and cities based on current guidelines.

 USDA Guaranteed Rural Housing Loan Program

-- Loans may be for up to 100 percent (102 percent if the guarantee fee is included in the loan) of appraised value or for the acquisition cost, whichever is less.
+• Loans may be for up to 100 percent of appraised value or for the acquisition cost, whichever is less.

 The USDA doesn’t set loan limits.